 Of course, there’s a bit more science to it than that, with some sessions designed to build endurance, others crafted to improve strength and some to help cool down and relax muscles, but it’s still just rowing at a different pace, innit?

-Similarly, it’s difficult to take a sip of water when rowing or adjust the volume on screen, or fiddle with the drag resistance settings, because you kind of need two hands and it’s really easy to fall out of rhythm and slip down that leaderboard.
+Similarly, it’s difficult to take a sip of water when rowing or adjust the volume on the screen, or fiddle with the drag resistance settings, because you kind of need two hands, and it’s really easy to fall out of rhythm and slip down that leaderboard.

 I still found it mightily enjoyable, though, and experts say that 86 per cent of your muscles are used in every (correct) rowing stroke, including those big groups in the legs, upper body and abs.
 Just 30 hard minutes on the Hydrow, and it feels like you’ve smashed an intense full-body workout, muscles screaming at the end.
 But it still has you coming back for more.

 The instructors are all very knowledgeable humans and experts in their field, although you’ll find some are more irritating than others.
 There’s a lot of chat and unlike Peloton or iFit studio classes, very few feel properly synched up to the soundtrack.
 Even with the audio settings changed so there’s more emphasis on tunes and less instructor waffle, there’s not that adrenaline boost of a big bass drop in a spin class or a thumping dance track to get you through a HIIT session.
 Peloton seems to make better use of the soundtrack.

 Hydrow is a slick indoor rowing experience that uses a similar live online class framework as Peloton but mixes it up with instructors who row in real locations, many of which are stunning to behold.
 It’s a neat trick and one that manages to transport the mind away from a sweaty room to somewhere more exotic.